 - Education Projects: landowner workshops, interpretive signage, demonstration sites, etc.

-- Contacted 5,000 urban and rural landowners; providing them with information on their individual role to maintain the health of the watershed.
+- Contacted thousands of urban and rural landowners in HCA's watershed; providing them with information on their individual role to maintain the health of the watershed.

-- These Stewardship Agreements cover over 5,000 hectares of land.
-This includes over 320 kilometres of buffered watercourses and over 3,000 hectares of natural area in the watersheds of Hamilton Conservation Authority and Conservation Halton.
+- These Stewardship Agreements cover over 2,600 hectares of land.
+This includes over 80 kilometres of watercourses and over 1,500 hectares of natural area.

 Please contact our staff to arrange for a FREE site visit and find out how you can protect and/or enhance the natural features on your land.